greenboxal/doggohub/doc/ci/examples/php.md

 Most of the time you will need a running database in order for your tests to run.
 If you are using the Docker executor you can leverage Docker's ability to link to other containers.
-In GitLab Runner lingo, this can be achieved by defining a `service`.
+In DoggoHub Runner lingo, this can be achieved by defining a `service`.

 This functionality is covered in [the CI services](../services/README.md)